ppy/osu-wiki/news/2025/2025-12-21-bn-mentorship-cycle-6.md

 date: 2025-12-21 10:00:00 +0000
 ---

 It's that time of the year again!
-Your go-to place to get learn the ropes of being a Beatmap Nominator is here once again, one last time this year.
+Your go-to place to get learn the ropes to become a Beatmap Nominator is here once again, one last time this year.

 ![](/wiki/shared/news/banners/bn-mentorship/banner.jpg)